By: Thom Fain

 Trust among nations is weakening.
 What backs money is becoming an open question again, which is the kind of question that sounds philosophical until it becomes extremely practical.

 Sovereigns are answering it, quietly, by selling off U.S. Treasuries.
-Not in a panic.
-Not all at once.
-In the steady, deliberate way that countries do things when they’ve collectively decided something has changed but would prefer not to say so on the record.
+Not in a panic, and not all at once but in the steady, deliberate way that countries do things when they’ve collectively decided something has changed but would prefer not to say so on the record.
 China has been trimming its holdings for years.
 Japan, less reliably than it used to.
 A handful of other reserve managers have been rotating into gold, which is the asset you buy specifically when you have stopped believing in the asset everyone told you for forty years was the only asset you needed to believe in.
 The Treasury market was, until recently, the closest thing the world had to a sure thing — the risk-free rate, the foundation layer, the asset every other asset got priced against.
 If the foundation is being unwound by the people who built on top of it, somebody has to step in and absorb what nobody else wants.
 That somebody, increasingly, is the Federal Reserve, which buys Treasuries with dollars it conjures into existence approximately ten seconds before spending them.
 We used to call this money printing.
 Now we call it “quantitative easing,” because money printing sounded too much like what it actually is.

 And the Fed is about to be run by Kevin Warsh, who is walking into the chairmanship under the kind of political pressure that central bankers spend their entire careers pretending doesn’t exist.
 The pressure, specifically, is to not raise rates.
-Because raising rates would upset President Trump, and upsetting President Trump would, in turn, do unpleasant things to the value of stocks and bonds and real estate and every other asset class the people who care about these things care about.
-Stocks.
-Bonds.
-Real estate.
-The whole portfolio of paper wealth held by the wealth-holding class.
-Which means the institution that was explicitly designed to be insulated from political pressure is now functionally taking political pressure as its primary input.
-Which is, in fairness, more or less what central banks have always quietly done — just less loudly than they’re being asked to do it now.
+Because raising rates would upset President Trump, and upsetting President Trump would, in turn, do unpleasant things to the value of stocks and bonds and real estate and every other asset class the people who care about these things care about: stocks, bonds, real estate….

 The mask, as the kids say, is off.